 The new structure will have 11’ travel lanes and 4’-10” shoulders, and minimum 5’-0” sidewalks, which will improve sight distances and result in safer travel conditions.
 The bridge design will feature a Tenney Railing with a partial height concrete parapet with steel tubing for design consistency with the adjacent Ludlow Village Historic District.

-The bridge will be closed for a 35 day period between June 1 and August 31, 2017.
+The bridge will be closed for a 35 day period beginning June 10, 2017.
 Two weeks before and after the Bridge Closure Period, traffic will be maintained on the bridge with one-lane alternating traffic during the day time hours.

 During construction, a regional detour route will be signed using VT 103/VT 11/VT 100.
 The maximum length of the detour is 30 miles, which adds 18 miles to the current travel distance.
 A local route, which adds 0.7 miles to current travel distance, will also be signed.
 This local route, however, is not allowed for truck traffic.
 The local bypass involves residential streets and sharp turns that trucks may not be able to safely navigate.